 Best for Cocktails: Riedel Nick and Nora Cocktail Glasses

-As for design standouts, our tester points to the whisper-thin glass upper construction and durable base for stability.
+As for design standouts, I liked the whisper-thin glass upper construction and durable base for stability.
 Thanks to the curve of the glass, the drink flows straight to the middle of your palate, letting the flavors of the cocktail hit in all the right places.
-On the contrary, there are some noticeable seams on the stem, which aren't exactly a deal breaker.
+On the contrary, there are some noticeable seams on the stem, which aren't exactly a deal-breaker.
 This set comes with two 4-ounce glasses.

 Best Plastic: Tervis 16-Ounce Clear Tumbler Set

 Double-walled construction is effective

 Though the notion of plastic glasses may bring your mind to red Solo cups, upscale plastic tumblers can come in handy for your drinking needs.
 Think of them as the ideal vessel for patio, porch, or picnic drinks.
 If you tend to break glasses (or have clumsy members in your household), plastic can be a great solution—it’s resistant to drops and spills for all al fresco drinking needs.

 Tervis is a fan favorite when it comes to plastic glasses.
 The shatter-proof tumbler holds 16 ounces and keeps drinks hot or cold for an extended period of time.
 The thoughtful double-walled construction keeps the outside sweat-free, too.
 Each tumbler is made with BPA- and melamine-free construction.
 Note that these glasses do not come with lids or straws.

 In my home tests.
 I found that even though the lip of the tumbler is thicker, it's curved, allowing the liquid to flow right to my mouth.
 It's also very light—a wonderful option for, say, making drinks by a pool.
 Even if your cup is loaded up with ice, the double-walled design kept our my hand at room temperature and my drink freezing cold, just the way it should be.